The Lost Generation

 HATTIE LOU MAY.
 1892–1986.
 My paternal great2-grandmother.
 Hattie Lou May Bell was known to her descendants as “Mom Bell”; it is as Mom that she was most remembered by the time I researched her, and so it is as this that she is primarily remembered.
 Born in rural Madison County, Tennessee, to mule-and-buggy mail carrier James Alexander May (1864–1929) and Mary Calvin “Callie” Adams (1862–1939), as the second of their six children, she lived her whole life in Madison County, where she was married to Fred Bell by Rev. N. O. Stone at home in Beech Bluff at 3 o’clock on November 15th, 1914.
 Together, they had two children, Ed (1916) and Kitty (1918), who likewise lived in Beech Bluff.
 Described by their grandchildren as “the perfect couple”, “Mom and Pop” were inseparable and affectionate for their fifty-eight years of marriage.

 Mom’s lifestyle was not as premodern as that of Mama Blankenship; though she, too, never obtained a driver’s license, she did own a car, and rode along with Pop on his travels as a salesman.
 The two were avid fishers, and their garage was home to about twenty fishing poles, some of them twenty feet or longer.
 They enjoyed eating them, too.
 Mom was a proficient cook, especially known for her so-called “corn lightbread”, a light, moist, cake-like cornbread.
 She was a connoisseur of grape wine and kept a shot of it at her bedside for consumption each night—when Ed took her wine away from her during a visit to Ed’s house, she literally had Kitty get her to take her home; she especially enjoyed Mogen David wine from her grandson Bill Blankenship.
 In her staunchly individual nature, she was described as a “firecracker” by her granddaughter Nancy Blankenship, and was talkative and very opinionated about people.
-Nonetheless, she was a devout Christian who studied the Bible, a hard worker, and a caring friend.
+Nonetheless, she was a hard worker, a caring friend, and a devout Christian who studied the Bible.
 Her insistence on staying with her children in old age put off Kitty, who wished not to repeat the same with her own children; Mom died in Beech Bluff on March 4th, 1986, aged 93.